 Paribus claimed back in 2016 that they saved customers an average of 10% on all their purchases and they found and filed price claims on 25% of all purchases made.
 Those numbers are higher than what I’ve personally experienced, but there’s no question this is one of the easiest ways to save real money.

-It’s totally free (and that didn’t used to be the case).
+It’s totally free (and that didn’t use to be the case).

-Paribus price adjusts at 27 retailers and runs shipping protection at 2.
+Paribus price adjusts at 27 retailers and runs shipping protection at one.

 See the full list of retailers Paribus monitors here.

 Want to try Paribus for yourself?
 Get started here.

 UP NEXT: Major Retailers Changing Their Game to Keep Up with Amazon